There are a few ways you can measure your food waste at home. The more you know, the more likely you are to begin to implement positive behaviours.

 Check out these three different methods to get to know your waste.
 Set up some reminders on your phone in the morning and again at the end of the day to help you stay on track.
 You will look back on these initial findings at the end of your Food Smart journey to see how far you've come.

 Method 1: Measure in a container as-you-go

 This method allows you to track your food waste as you go about your life.
 It’s the easiest way to monitor how much food is being thrown away.

 Collect your household food scraps in a container that you know the volume of, like an empty ice cream container, for two days.
 Make a note of the volume or weight of waste each day before disposing of it in your normal way.

-Method 3 – the Food Waste Diary
+Method 3: Start a Food Waste Diary

 Make a note of all your household food waste for at least a week.
 Collect food scraps and plate waste (food served but not eaten) in a container every day and record the volume, food items, how much it might have cost and why it’s being thrown away.

 The Food Waste Diary is a systematic way for you to record all your food waste, both avoidable and unavoidable, and identify clear actions for how you can reduce it.

 Knowing your waste is also the best first step for businesses.
 If you work in the hospitality industry or know someone that does, check out our Food Smart Business program and share it with your networks.